sst/guide/_chapters/getting-production-ready.md

   Once your app is in production, you want it hosted under your domain name.
 This applies both to the React app (my-domain.com) and backend APIs (api.my-domain.com).

-The goal of next few sections is to make sure that you have a setup that you can easily replicate and use for your future projects.
+The goal of the next few sections is to make sure that you have a setup that you can easily replicate and use for your future projects.
 This is almost exactly what we and a few of our readers have been using.

 Let's get started by first converting our backend infrastructure into code.